BeboKhouja/ADB-GUI/README.md

 2. Download ADB from the official Android Developers website: https://developer.android.com/studio/releases/platform-tools#downloads
 3. Put it on the root folder "C:\adb"
 4. Put an environmment variable in PATH called "C:\adb"
+5. Restart your computer.
-5. You are done!
+6. You are done!
 Use ADB GUI to have fun!

 ## Features
 1. Buttons to execute ADB commands.